-Once the design proposals are finalised, this type of report advises how to ensure that retained trees are not damaged during construction.
-The majority of planning applications will require an Arboricultural Method Statement as part of the tree survey for planning, if trees are located nearby.
+Once the design proposals are finalised, an Arboricultural Method Statement advises how to ensure that retained trees are not damaged during construction.
+If trees are located nearby the majority of planning applications require an Arboricultural Method Statement to gain planning permission (as part of their the BS5837 tree survey for planning).

 Once proposals have been finalised, the local authority may require a detailed Arboricultural Method Statement before they will discharge planning conditions.
 Adherence to an Arboricultural Method Statement will ensure contractors do not accidentally damage trees during construction.